semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 ## Working with jobs

-Apart from the `sem get` command that can be used for all kinds of resources, the commands for working with `jobs` cannot be used for the other kinds of resources.
+Apart from the `sem get` command that can be used for all kinds of resources, the commands for working with `jobs` cannot be used with other kinds of resources.
+The list of commands for working with `jobs` includes the `sem attach`, `sem logs` and `sem port-forward` commands.

 ### sem attach

+The `sem attach` command allows you to connect to the Virtual Machine (VM) of a running job using SSH.
+However, as soon as the job ends, the SSH session will automatically finish and the SSH connection will be closed.

+The `sem attach` command works with running jobs only and is helpful for debugging purposes.

 ### sem logs

+The `sem logs` command allows you to see the log entries of a job, which is specified by its Job ID.

+The `sem logs` command works with both finished and running jobs.

 ### sem port-forward

+The general form of the `sem port-forward` command is the following:

+    sem port-forward [JOB ID of running job] [REMOVE TCP PORT] [LOCAL TCP PORT]

+The `sem port-forward` command works with running jobs only.

 ## Help commands